patschwork/digiYiiKam/README.md

 - [x] Build up RAW preview-images (as JPEG) in database with the command line
 - [x] Show navigation for folder and tags
 - [x] Jump to/show all images using the same tag as currently displaying (link to tags)
+- [x] Show info pie chart on start page with some statistics
 - [ ] Set/unset other tags used in digiKam
 - [ ] Show geo location info
 - [ ] Browse images upon time frame